-B. Submitting Disbursement Requests:
+Submitting Disbursement Requests:

-Upon approval of the HomeBoost Master Agreement, Registration and Certification Form, Members will be provided user registration procedures for use of the Bank's online system.
+Upon approval of the HomeBoost Master Agreement and Registration and Certification Form, Members will be provided user registration procedures for use of the Bank's online system.

-3: Funding - Use, Limits and Availability
+III.
+Funding - Use, Limits and Availability

-- Program funding may go towards down payment, closing costs, and/or counseling costs - The rate of interest, points, fees, and any other charges for all loans that are made for the project in conjunction with the subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms and risk. - Program funding will be announced in the Fall of 2023.
-Funds will be made available on a first-come, first-served basis until all funds are exhausted.
+- Program funding may go towards down payment, closing costs and counseling costs. - The rate of interest, points, fees and any other charges for all loans that are made for the project in conjunction with the subsidy shall not exceed a reasonable market rate of interest, points, fees and other charges for loans of similar maturity, terms and risk. - Each participating member will be limited to \$600,000 in annual HomeBoost funds unless such limitation is waived by the Bank. - Funds will be made available on a first-come, first-served basis until all funds are exhausted.

-4: Member Requirements
+IV.
+Member Requirements

-- The Member is responsible for structuring the purchase transaction in a manner that complies with all applicable laws, regulations, and this Plan. - Members must provide subsidy only to homebuyers who meet the income guidelines as described in the HomeBoost Income Guidelines Document. - Members must provide subsidy only to homebuyers that complete a housing counseling program as described in these guidelines and further defined in the Counseling Resource Guide.

-- Members must comply with Bank requirements to provide copies of settlement statements and other documentation as described in this document. - Members must maintain project files with all applicable information for all grant recipients.
-The Bank may conduct on-site compliance reviews. - Members may not charge fees to provide subsidy to any homebuyer. - The Member must pass the entire amount of the subsidy to the homebuyer.
+- Members are responsible for structuring the purchase transaction in a manner that complies with all applicable laws, regulations and this Plan. - Members must provide subsidy only to homebuyers who meet the income guidelines as described in the HomeBoost Income Guidelines Document. - Members must provide subsidy only to homebuyers who, prior to the purchase of the home, complete a housing counseling program as described in these guidelines and further defined in the Counseling Resource Guide. - Members must comply with Bank requirements to provide copies of settlement statements and other documentation as described in this document. - Members must maintain project files with all applicable information for all grant recipients.
+The Bank may conduct on-site compliance reviews. - Members may not charge fees to provide subsidy to any homebuyer. - Members must pass the entire amount of the subsidy to the homebuyer.

-5: Recipient Requirements
+V. Recipient Requirements